 How Do Government Loans for Small Business or SBA Loans Work?

 The SBA offers these small business government loans through banks and cooperatives.
-When a loan is authorized, the SBA guarantees these lenders that, in the event that the borrower can’t repay the loan, they will cover the debt.
+When a loan is authorized, the SBA guarantees these lenders that, if the borrower can’t repay the loan, they will cover the debt.

 For small business owners, these loans are a great option: in many cases, this type of credit is the only alternative to get the money they need to finance their businesses.

 To access an SBA loan, you must have a good credit score and show that your company generates enough cash flow to pay your debt, among other requirements.

 How can you qualify for a small business government loan?
 The truth is, government loans for small businesses are not easy to get.

 The SBA has strict requirements to access these programs.
 This is due to the guarantee offered by the agency to the banks to pay the debt in the case of noncompliance.

-So, how do I get a government loan for small business?
+So, how do I get a government loan for small businesses?
 These are the main requirements you must meet to access a government loan for small businesses:

 - Your business must be based and operate in the U.S.

-- Your business must comply with the definition of small business according to the parameters established by the agency, which regulate the number of employees, annual income and the net worth of the company.
+- Your business must comply with the definition of small business according to the agency’s parameters, which regulate the number of employees, annual income, and net worth of the company.